 The lifeblood of your sales career resides in the quality and quantity of your contact lists.
 Everyone in your pipeline is not the same, so don’t treat them the same.
 You have a different relationship with each one and it’s constantly changing.

 You can greatly improve your effectiveness by simply segregating your contacts into unique categories that identify the nature of your relationship and subsequent activities.

 Here are the five contact lists every salesperson should have:

 1. Customer list

 Of all your contact lists, this is your best one.
-Those who buy from you are the most likely to help you win additional business.
+Specifically, those who buy from you are the most likely to help you win additional business.
 They will also provide you with referrals and testimonials.
 You should know their industry, size of business, buying motives, buying habits, and your value to them.
 Seek opportunities to upsell and leverage new relationships.

 Tip: I send a custom labeled tin of the most delicious cookies to anyone who sends me a referral that ultimately buys from me.
 This simple gesture of gratitude has yielded many new customers.

 2. Cold call list

 This is the largest of your contact lists.
 It contains the contact information of those who fit your target market, but have never bought from you before.
 The demographic information should match your best customers to increase your contact to first appointment ratio.
-Contacting organizations that fall within your ideal customer profile yields the best cold call results.
+Therefore, contacting organizations that fall within your ideal customer profile yields the best cold call results.

 Tip: Focus your prospecting efforts on people or organizations with as many demographic elements possible (industry, title, # employees, etc.), since people prefer to buy from salespeople who have experience serving in their industry.